 Healthy Pumpkin Spice Frappe

-This frappe taste very similar to Starbucks' Pumpkin Spice Frappuccino, but it is made from only wholesome ingredients and is naturally sweetened, vegan and gluten-free.
+This Pumpkin Spice Frappuccino tastes very similar to Starbucks' drink, but it is made from only wholesome ingredients and is naturally sweetened, vegan and gluten-free.

 - 1 tablespoon instant espresso powder

-- 2 (about 3 tablespoons) pumpkin ice cubes pumpkin puree frozen in ice cube tray
+- 2-3 tablespoons pumpkin ice cubes pumpkin puree frozen in ice cube tray

 - 5 ice cubes